jiewwantan/StarTrader/data/README.md

 14. JiewWanTan_capstone_report_18Mar2018.pdf - Capstone Report
 15. rnn_lstm_model_dev.ipynb - provides an option for user to train RNN-LSTM model
 16. readme.txt - this file

-## Prerequisites

-Python 3.6 or Anaconda with Python 3.6 environment Python packages: pandas, numpy, matplotlib, statsmodels, sklearn, tensorflow

-The code is written in a Linux machine and has been tested only on a Linux Ubuntu 16.04 system.
-Test run will be performed on Windows 10 Pro.

 ## Installation instructions: